crosscon/uc1-2-integration/README.md

 located in `certs/ca-cert.pem`.

 To generate them, use `scripts/buildroot_ta_cert_gen`.
-The script will also set the current date on the device, because it defaults to 1970.
+The script will also set the current date on the devices, because it defaults to 1970.